Start your digital transformation journey now

-Ever so many topics to discuss when it comes to digital transformation and innovation in pharma – and just one factor that makes for an excellent discussion platform: being to the point.
+Ever so many topics to discuss when it comes to digital transformation and innovation in pharma – and just one factor that makes for an excellent discussion platform: is being to the point.
 NEXT Pharma Summit is an ambitious endeavor intended to satisfy exactly that criterion, becoming, as the organizer’s ambition spells out, the sharpest commercial event for pharma.
 Successfully so, as we at Viseven may attest, along with numerous partners and sponsors from the industry.

 By now, NEXT Pharma Summit is an excellent provider of relevant content on a number of issues in and around pharmaceutical commercial operations, digital excellence, innovation, patient centricity, omnichannel evolution and communications.
 The hallmark of the project is being extremely selective about the topics to have discussed – and the informational value to provide.
 No formalism or buzzword abuse, just valuable insights from pharma masterminds, with a bit of insider understanding and loads of materials like webinars, whitepapers and on-demand sessions.